King's Shorts Festival of Ten Minute Plays ...

-Including the submissions for 2012, 209 plays have been submitted to the Festival from playwrights across Canada and the United States and every June eight plays are produced.
-The festival has included plays by first time playwrights and by experienced playwrights, by amateur writers and by professional writers, by men and by women, by young writers and by “more mature” writers.
-In 2012, a script was received from Greece!
+Including the submissions for 2015, 413 plays have been submitted to the Festival from playwrights across Canada, United States, United Kingdom, Greece and New Zealand.
+Every June eight plays are produced.
+The festival has included plays by first time playwrights and by experienced playwrights, by amateur writers and by professional writers, by men and by women, by young writers and by "more mature" writers.

-Aside from being a fundraiser for King’s Theatre, King’s Shorts has two main goals.
-The first is to make live theatre more accessible to all - audience, playwrights, directors and performers alike, and the second is to help them experience, or continue to experience, the joy of live theatre.
-To that end, each play performed is assigned its own director and set of players.
+Aside from being a fundraiser for King's Theatre, King's Shorts has two main goals.
+The first is to make live theatre more accessible to all: the audience, playwrights, directors and performers alike, and the second is to help them experience, or continue to experience, the joy of live theatre.
+To that end, each play performed is assigned its own director and that director sets his/her cast of players.
 At each annual performance, a first and second place winner, based on the written work, is chosen by Theatre Nova Scotia.
 As well, a People's Choice Award is selected by the audiences at the three performances of the festival.
-To date, the winners of these awards are:

 Our Challenge to You